 If we had any advice for you to follow when renovating your bathroom, it’s to pay attention to detail when buying a new toilet.
 It’s easy to forget that it is among the hardware we use most in the household.
 Therefore, aiming for a toilet that’s durable with a powerful flushing mechanism should be high on your priority list.

 In today’s guide, we look at the various specifications that can make the difference between being one of the the best toilets to buy or an average one.
-We look at features, including water consumption, flow rate, tank style, trip lever, bowl, trapway and so much more.
+We will be using expert reviews on http://www.toiletbrains.com/ to help us with this, plus specific toilet features, including water consumption, flow rate, tank style, trip lever, bowl, trapway and so much more.
 As these can be quite an expensive acquisition, readers should be investing quite a bit of time researching the basics at the very least.
 By doing so, you will run into far less problems after purchase.

 Let’s start by looking at the toilet bowl.
 The material used in construction these days are generally all the same with a ceramic surface coated with a glazing that’s designed to smooth over the bowl as a whole.
 This glazing will have different labels attributed to it depending on the manufacturer.
 They all do the same thing, just make sure the toilet you choose has it.
 EverClean and CEFIONTECT are popular ones.